 Yes.
-150 million Mythos tokens will be reserved for Gramarye Media founders, present and future employees, partners, and previous investors.
-While previous investors will receive their tokens immediately (less than 10 million tokens total), all others, including founder tokens, will vest over a period of not less than five years, and founder/employee token holders will not be permitted to release more than 20 percent of their tokens in any one calendar year.
+Some Mythos tokens will be reserved for Gramarye Media founders, present and future employees, partners, and previous investors.
+All employees, including founder tokens, will vest over a period of not less than five years, and founder/employee token holders will not be permitted to release more than 20 percent of their tokens in any one calendar year.
 Gramarye Media, Inc. will reserve the right to reclaim tokens from employees fired for cause.

 Proceeds will be used to fund the operations of Gramarye Media, Inc. including content incubation, cross-media production, distribution, and more.
 We also intend to use proceeds from the sale of the tokens to help fund other partner companies and projects in order to help grow a thriving entertainment ecosystem.
 For more details, please see our White Paper and Pro Forma, located in our Resource Library.

 In any year Gramarye Media or the partner companies in which it invests recognizes a net profit, token holders will have the right to vote (one vote per token) themselves a dividend of 15 percent of net profit or to reinvest it.
 The dividend is paid in the form of bonus tokens, which can be held or traded on accredited exchanges for crypto or fiat currencies.

 If a simple majority of token owners elect to receive a dividend, they will benefit by increasing the number of tradable tokens they hold.
 If a simple majority decides instead to reinvest into Gramarye’s operations, they would do so in the hope that such a reinvestment may potentially help their tokens increase in value more rapidly.